maghniem/memory_manager/README.md

 ./myProject addresses.txt > output.txt
 ```

-The complete output is redirected into a text file which is included in the zip file submission.
+The complete output is redirected into a text file.
 The first
 10 lines are as follows:
 ```BASH
 $ head -10 output.txt